 As a children’s librarian, I created programs and educational resources for ages 0-18.
-I particularly enjoy promoting diverse voices through readers advisory and programming, presenting storytimes for ages 0-2, technology programs for school age kids, and sharing book talks with all ages both virtually and in local classrooms.
+I particularly enjoy promoting diverse voices through readers advisory and programming, presenting storytimes for all ages, leading technology programs for school age kids, and sharing book talks with all ages both virtually and in local classrooms.
 In addition to programming, I train fellow librarians on media mentor concepts, create reader’s advisory resources, and work collaboratively across library departments to create large-scale programs like the Wizards & Wands Festival.